-NOTE:
+NOTE

-If you have two hearing aids with synchronisation enabled, a change of program on one hearing aid automatically applies to the second hearing aid as well.
-The same number of beeps will then sound in the second hearing aid. • When you turn the hearing aids off and on again, they always start up in program 1 and your pre-set volume level.
+- If your hearing aids have Synchronised Push Button enabled, changing program on one hearing aid automatically repeats in the second hearing aid.
+A beep in both hearing aids will follow each adjustment. - When you turn the hearing aids off and on again, they always start up in program one and your pre-set volume level.